ahmeducf/proxy-server/README.md

 # Proxy Server
-Proxy is a simple concurrent HTTP proxy server that caches web objects.
+Proxy is a simple concurrent HTTP proxy server that caches recently-requested web objects.

 It's an application for learning about ***Socket Programming*** and ***Concurrent Programming***.